-Unregulated hunting of polar bears—except by native peoples—ended in 1973 with an international agreement among the polar bear nations of Canada, the U.S., Russia, Norway, and Greenland.
+Unregulated hunting of polar bears ended in 1973 after an international agreement among the polar bear nations of Canada, the U.S., Russia, Norway, and Greenland.
 Polar bears had been severely depleted by overhunting.

-Today, legal hunting continues on a limited, regulated basis for native peoples.
+Today, legal hunting continues on a limited, regulated basis for indigenous peoples:

-- Norway is the only polar bear nation that protects polar bears from all forms of hunting.
-Three of the other four nations permit native hunts—a traditionally important cultural activity and source of income.
+- Three of the five polar bear nations (the U.S., Canada, and Greenland) permit native hunts—a traditionally important cultural activity and source of income.
 Canada is the only nation that allows sport or trophy hunting by non-natives and non-citizens.

 - U.S. hunters are no longer permitted to take their trophies out of Canada now that the polar bear is listed as a threatened species under the Endangered Species Act.
 However, other nations allow importation of trophies from Canadian hunts.

 Hunting quotas are based on polar bear population surveys.
-To truly protect polar bears, the five nations must conduct a thorough and ongoing census of polar bears, with quota levels set at sustainable levels.
+To conserve polar bears, the five nations must conduct a thorough and ongoing census of polar bears, with quota levels set at sustainable levels.

 - Canada's Baffin Bay population, for example, is considered to be at risk.
 And according to a report from the Polar Bear Specialist Group, harvest levels from Nunavut when combined with those from Greenland has put this shared population in danger of serious decline.